 Images from the Cavaliers' 9-7 victory over the Princeton Tigers (March 16, 2013)

-Head coach Julie Myers, in each of her 18 seasons at the helm of the Cavaliers, has guided her team to the NCAA Championships--a feat matched by no other Division I coach in the same period.
+The 2015 season marks the 20th season that Julie Myers has served as the head coach of the Virginia women's lacrosse team.
+In each of her 19 seasons at the helm of the Cavaliers, Myers has guided her team to the NCAA Tournament --a feat matched by no other Division I coach in the same period.

 Yet Myers' contributions include much more than simply winning games.
 She has already produced eight national players of the year, three national rookies of the year and 11 members of the United States National Lacrosse Squads.
 Myers has also been a member of the Tewaaraton coaches' committee that selects the nation's top lacrosse player.